melvinchng/event-jekyll-theme/README.markdown

 - Display PDF from Google Drive

 ## Installation
 1. For first time user, you have to install Ruby and Rails.
-If you do no thave Ruby on Rails installed, you may follow [this tutorial](https://goo.gl/65oQVL) that I wrote for Windows, Linux, and MacOS.
+If you do no thave Ruby on Rails installed, you may follow [this tutorial](http://melvinchng.github.io/rails/RubyOnRailsInstallation.html) that I wrote for Windows, Linux, and MacOS (installation videos are included).
 2. Install Jekyll by using the command `gem install jekyll`.
 3. Then, install Jekyll Sitemap and Jekyll SEO gems by using the commnad `gem install jekyll-sitemap` and `gem install jekyll-seo-tag`.
 4. Start your localhost server by using the command `jekyll serve`.
 Make sure that you are at the root directory of your folder before using this command.